Category: Snorkel

 Me preparing to snorkel at a random spot near El Cielo

-At Jet Ski Cozumel, I am the American Reservations Director having helped hundreds of people plan trips here over the years, I’m more than qualified to help educate you on snorkeling in Cozumel.
-Believe it or not, the water above that I’m about to dive into is 18 feet deep and still crystal clear!
+At Jet Ski Cozumel, my title is the American Reservations Director.
+Having helped hundreds of people plan trips here over the years, I’m more than qualified to help educate you on snorkeling in Cozumel.
+Believe it or not, the water in the pic above that I’m about to dive into is 18 feet deep and still crystal clear!

-By the time you’re done reading this article, you will understand the types of snorkeling available, such as snorkeling from shore vs. snorkeling tours, which spots are the most popular, and how much you can expect to pay.
-This is not meant to be comprehensive; you can click a link to read the full articles on specific things you’re curious about.
+By the time you’re done reading this article, you will understand the 3 types of snorkeling available, such as snorkeling from the beach vs. snorkeling tours, which spots are the most popular, and how much you can expect to pay.
+This is not meant to be comprehensive; you can click a link to read the full articles on specific things.

 I’ve lived here part-time for over seven years, and I still get in the water almost every week.
 The reason snorkeling in Cozumel is so good comes down to geography and protection.